-Bachelor’s in Information Technology
+Popular Information Technology Courses

 Program curricula vary, but most IT degrees include similar course requirements.
 A bachelor's in information technology typically introduces students to foundational information systems, IT management, and technical communication concepts.
 Most programs also require a business module and emphasize core and elective coursework in an IT concentration.

 This course emphasizes multitasking skills for aspiring IT managers.
 Course topics include project management and applications management.
 These courses sometimes prepare students to pursue project manager certification through CompTIA.